dougbutner/universal-consciousness/README.md

 **Clarification: Archangels in the Upper Matrices (Video Course Only)**
 Lesson:  Matrices
-When I wrote the script I included information (Source: Aridif) about how Archangles were from the 12th density.
-I decided to leave it out of the video version, but left it in this versio
+In the original script I included information (Source: Aridif) about how Archangles were from the 12th density.
+I decided to leave it out of the video version, but left it in this version.

 **Clarification: 0th and 10th dimension are the same**